Family Business Succession Spain: Case Study | BMC

 Results

-The generational transition was completed in eighteen months without operational disruptions or loss of key clients.
-The three independent directors brought an external perspective that professionalised decision-making and facilitated approval of a European expansion plan that had been blocked by the family conflict.
+The generational transition was completed in eighteen months without operational disruptions, loss of key clients, or deterioration of the key account relationships that the outgoing second-generation managers had built over decades.
+The three independent directors brought an external perspective that professionalised decision-making and, critically, provided the institutional backing the CEO had lacked to execute strategic initiatives.

 Results